RCC0149/ANA680-Machine-Learning-Deployment/Assignment 3/readme.md

 - Perform structured EDA for business-relevant ML problems
 - Engineer features for neural network models
 - Tune and evaluate ANNs using deployment-aware metrics
-- Select and lock a model configuration for production deployment

-Assignment 3 establishes the **modeling backbone** for the Final Project’s deployment phase.